Carla-de-Beer/spring-boot-projects/Cities API/README.md

 This is a Spring Boot API project that displays data related to cities.
 The city data is manipulated by means of standard CRUD calls, together with custom queries.
 The data is contained within a MySQL database.

-The project was built with Java 8 and Maven.
-Swagger2 was used to display API documentation.
+The project was built with Java 11 and Maven.
+Swagger2 was used to generate the API documentation.

 ## Getting started